ABTech/abtech.org/pages/faq.md

 <hr class="bg-primary"/>

 Have a question about AB Tech, getting involved, or hiring us?
 We have answers (well, most of the time).
 Don't see your question below?
-Please email <a href = "mailto: abtech@andrew.cmu.edu" class="user-select-all">abtech@andrew.cmu.edu</a> with any questions you may have.
+Please email <a href="mailto: abtech@andrew.cmu.edu" class="user-select-all">abtech@andrew.cmu.edu</a> with any questions you may have.

 - [General](#general)
 - [Getting Involved](#getting-involved)